List of The Godfather characters: Genco Abbandando

-Genco Abbandando was the first consigliere of the Corleone family, and childhood friend to Vito Corleone.
+Genco Abbandando was the first consigliere of the Corleone family, and early friend to Vito Corleone.
 Frank Sivero portrayed Genco in The Godfather Part II as a young man, and Franco Corsaro portrayed Genco as an old man in a deleted scene in The Godfather.

 Raised in New York City's Little Italy, Genco worked at his father's grocery store from an early age.
 He became friends with the hired hand, Vito Corleone, and was upset when Vito was fired by his father, forced to do so by the neighborhood boss Don Fanucci.
 Genco offered to steal from his father to help his friend, but Vito refused, saying this would be an offense to his father.

 After Vito kills Fanucci and becomes the new Don of the neighborhood, he hires Genco to act as his consigliere, and names his front company "Genco Pura Olive Oil Company" after his friend.
 Genco serves as Vito's most trusted adviser for decades, until he is stricken with cancer and can no longer fulfill his duties.
 During this time, Tom Hagen, Vito's informally adopted son, stands in for him.
 Genco dies in 1945, the day after Vito's daughter Connie's wedding.
 A scene where Vito visits Genco on his death bed in hospital after the wedding was ultimately cut from The Godfather film.